 PayPal hasn’t allowed USENET providers to process payments through them for years now.
-The company recently took aim at another vital set of Internet services, and for the same reasons they stopped taking USENET subscriber payments.
+And in 2017, the company recently took aim at another vital set of Internet services, and for the same reasons they stopped taking USENET subscriber payments.

 According to PayPal, it’s all about copyright infringement.